juiceboxh3ro/error-report/README.md

 #### API

-The following endpoints are available to test the functionality of the model methods.
+The following endpoints are available publicly.
 | HTTP Request | Endpoint                   | Description                                                                         |
 | :----------- | :--------------------------| :---------------------------------------------------------------------------------- |
 | `GET`        | `/`                        | pings the server to check if it's awake                                             |